Untitled set of the six Crystal Rivers

 Description: Women washing clothes

-These are two panels from another state of the above triptych.
-Note that the woman in the center is now wearing a striped kimono.
+Another state of the above triptych.
+Note that the woman in the center is now wearing a striped kimono and the colors in the cartouche have changed.

 Note: This river is also called the Noda